 Roberts McCubbin Primary School also understands that it has a legal obligation to make reasonable adjustments to accommodate students, staff, parents/carers, and other members of the school community with disabilities.
 A reasonable adjustment is a measure or action taken to assist students with disabilities to participate in their education on the same basis as their peers.
 Reasonable adjustments will be made for students with disabilities in consultation with the student, their parents or carers, their teachers and if appropriate, their treating practitioners.
 Our school may consult through Student Support Group processes and in other less formal ways.
+Both student and parent voice will feature in the process of developing any adjustments or modifications.
 For more information about support available for students with disabilities and communicating with us in relation to a student's disability, please refer to our school's Student Wellbeing and Engagement Policy and Child Safety Policy or contact the Assistant Principal for further information.